nefarioustim/particles/README.md

 Dicking about with particles for shits and giggles.
 This is very much a sandbox repo that I suspect I'll be playing with for a few days.

+This was inspired by [Seb Lee-Delisle](http://sebleedelisle.com/)'s talk at Full Frontal 2010.

 Current demo incorporates:

  *  Colour 2D particles with position, velocity, and weight.